 1. TNAs enable you to identify knowledge and technical skills gaps before they become a problem

-One major benefit of completing a TNA is it can help you to and the employee identify any knowledge and skills gaps before they become an issue and have a negative impact on the business and or the individual.
-Highlighting the potential problem and finding a solution is far better than having to deal with an issue as a result of the gap.
+One major benefit of completing a training needs assessment is it can help you and the employee to identify any knowledge and skills gaps before they become an issue and have a negative impact on the business and or the individual.
+Highlighting the potential problem and finding a solution is far better than having to deal with an issue because of the gap.
 The training needs analysis will allow you to take a proactive approach rather than waiting for something to go wrong before you realise there is a problem.

-On completion of the TNA you will be able to plan your programme of training and development, allowing you to align training to working practices, patterns of high business activity and importantly prepare a budget for your training over the course of the year.
+On completion of the TNA, you will be able to plan your Leadership Development Programme or other learning and development events, allowing you to align training to working practices, patterns of high business activity and importantly prepare a budget for your training over the course of the year.